warlock-labs/sylow/README.md

 The following features and improvements are planned for future releases:

-- [ ] Basic BLS signature implementation
+- [x] Basic signature implementation
-- [ ] Key generation utilities
+- [x] Key generation utilities
-- [ ] Signature aggregation
-- [ ] Threshold signature scheme
-- [ ] Optimizations for common operations
+- [x] Optimizations for common operations
 - [ ] Extended test suite and benchmarks
 - [ ] Support for serialization formats used in blockchain contexts